tskit-dev/tskit/docs/data-model.rst

   **before** their children (i.e. if a mutation with ID :math:`x` has ``parent`` with ID :math:`y`, then we must have :math:`y < x`).

 Violations of these sorting requirements are detected at load time.
-The :meth:`TableCollection.sort` method ensures that mutations are sorted according site ID, but does not at present enforce that mutations occur after their parent mutations.
+The :meth:`TableCollection.sort` method will ensure that these sortedness properties are fulfilled.

 Mutations also have the requirement that they must result in a change of state.
 For example, if we have a site with ancestral state